pbartela/tour-planner/.ai/signup-flow-implementation-plan.md

       - Set the `emailRedirectTo` option to a sanitized absolute URL based on the `redirectTo` parameter from the client, defaulting to the homepage.
     - **If User Does Not Exist (Sign-up):**
       - Call `supabase.auth.signUp()`.
-      - Set the `emailRedirectTo` option to the absolute URL for `/register/complete`.
+      - Set the `emailRedirectTo` option to the absolute URL for the welcome/onboarding page.
 6.  **Error Handling:** Wrap the Supabase calls in a `try...catch` block.
 On failure, return a `500 Internal Server Error` with a generic JSON error message.
 7.  **Success Response:** On success, return a `200 OK` response with an empty body.